Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - The multiplayer map selection screen now uses dropdowns similar to the map selection in the Single Player custom game screen.

+* Quests
+- Slight change to the dialogue in the Hills of the Shorbear Clan quest.

 -----------------------------------------------------------------------
 - 1.1.7
 -----------------------------------------------------------------------